NickVerhelst/setup-automation/README.md

 In order to generalize the names, I am working on a general config file where you can just point to the locations.

-For the PowerShell scripts, note that running scripts should be enabled using the appropriate execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.
+For the PowerShell scripts, note that running scripts might need you to enable the appropriate execution policy: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.

 # Usage
 For a first version, the different powershell scripts should be ran in the order outlined below.